EinfachHans/cordova-plugin-contacts-x/readme.md

 ## find

 Find Contacts by given options.
-If you don't set a field to `true`, it is not included or empty in the result.
-If `baseCountryCode` is passed as an option, the plugin attempts to resolve the normalized E.164 phone numbers in the `phoneNumbers` Array.
+If you don't set a field in `fields` to `true`, it is not included or empty in the result.
+When `baseCountryCode` is defined (using a valid [ISO 3166-1 alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) code), the plugin attempts to resolve the normalized E.164 phone numbers in the `phoneNumbers` Array.

 ### Parameters: